nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### **4.2 Order Items**
-This section contains information about the commands that can modify the [order items box](#221-sections-of-the-ui).
+This section contains information about the commands that can modify the order items table located in the [order items box](#221-sections-of-the-ui).

 #### Adding order items: `addItem`